Skin cancer is common but you can reduce your risk

-Summer is when our skin is exposed to more sunlight for longer periods of time as we enjoy the outdoors.
-But also beware of reflected sunlight from snow in the winter.
+Summer is obviously when our skin is exposed to more sunlight for longer periods of time as we enjoy the outdoors.
+The UV rays of the sun penetrating through clouds in the summer and indirect UV rays from sunlight reflecting off the snow in the winter are sneakier risks.

 There are several types of skin cancer:

 - Basal cell and squamous cell account for the vast majority of skin cancers.
 They can often be found early, when they are likely to be easier to treat.